 • Help your kids or grandkids start a new business

 • and many more

-If you don’t make a plan, you’ll spend years of retirement in limbo watching ball games and reality TV, feeling out of place and uncertain, as if you’re supposed to be doing something.
+If you don’t make a plan, you’ll spend years of high net worth retirement in limbo watching ball games and reality TV, feeling out of place and uncertain, as if you’re supposed to be doing something.
 That is why prioritizing retirement savings is important.